jbpawlik/anagrams-and-antigrams/README.md

 ### __Technologies Used__
-Anagrams and Ambigrams was created in Ruby.
+Anagrams and Ambigrams was written in Ruby.
 Debugging was handled by the Pry gem.
-Testing was done with the Rspec gem.
+Testing was done with the RSpec gem.
 A custom Ruby script created the project directory and files.
 The project includes a script file that allows a user to run the project in their terminal.

 ### __Setup/Installation__
 Setup for this project assumes that you have Ruby installed on your personal computer.
 Ruby can be downloaded [here](https://www.ruby-lang.org/en/downloads/)